BMW 3 Series saloon (2018 - ) review

 While the outright purchase costs of the 3 Series are high when compared with similarly sized cars from mainstream brands, they’re on a par with direct rivals from the likes of Audi, Mercedes and Jaguar.
 So are the car’s all-important resale values, which means your investment will be just as well protected come resale time.
 Or, if you buy on finance, these robust residuals will help keep monthly payments a bit lower.

 Meanwhile, BMW’s engines are some of the most efficient in the class, meaning good real-world economy and lower tax bills for company car drivers.
+The day-to-day savings on the plug-in hybrid version have the potential to be especially huge, provided that your driving patterns suit the use of such technology.
 BMW’s servicing packages also help owners keep tabs on running costs through the life of the car.

 How reliable is it?